 Diagnosis is by contrast-enhanced MRI or, if MRI is not available, by contrast-enhanced CT.
 Blood and surgical specimens are cultured aerobically and anaerobically.

 Lumbar puncture provides little useful information and may precipitate transtentorial herniation.
 If subdural empyema is suspected (eg, based on symptom duration of several days, focal deficits, or risk factors) in patients with meningeal signs, lumbar puncture is contraindicated until neuroimaging excludes a mass lesion.
 In infants, a subdural tap may be diagnostic and may relieve pressure.

 Emergency surgical drainage of the empyema and any underlying sinusitis should be done.
-Pending culture results, antibiotic coverage is the same as that for brain abscess except in young children, who may require antibiotics for any accompanying meningitis (see Initial Antibiotics for Acute Bacterial Meningitis and see Common IV Antibiotic Dosages for Acute Bacterial Meningitis*).
+Pending culture results, antibiotic coverage is the same as that for brain abscess except in young children, who may require antibiotics for any accompanying meningitis (see Table 5: Initial Antibiotics for Acute Bacterial Meningitis and Table 7: Common IV Antibiotic Dosages for Acute Bacterial Meningitis*).
 Anticonvulsants and measures to reduce intracranial pressure may be needed.